What is storage unit insurance?

 Does my home insurance cover storage units?

-And if you’re planning to or currently using a storage unit for business items once stored at home or an office like stock, documents or equipment, check the details of your business insurance, as you may not be covered, including for professional liability if those items include other people’s personal information, for example.
+If you are using or planning to use a storage unit for business items such as stock, documents or equipment previously kept at home or in an office, check your business insurance carefully, as you may not be covered, including for professional liability if those items contain other people’s personal information.

 What does storage insurance cover?